Skip to content

 • If no value exists in the flow, WSO2 Identity Server adds the given value.

-• If the supplied value is an empty string ("") or null, the claim value is set to empty.
+• If the supplied value is an empty string (""), the claim value is set to empty.

 You may only target paths listed in paths.